-This is gold to your fans.
-They want to know what your artwork could look like in their hands and homes and there’s no truer recommendation than a genuinely grateful fan.
+This is called UGC (user generated content) and it’s gold to your fans.
+You can do this on They want to know what your artwork could look like in their hands and homes and there’s no truer recommendation than a genuinely grateful fan.

 PRO TIP: Add your handle in the caption–something like this: “Link in bio → @yourhandle”.
 That way people can click your handle and go straight to the link in you bio.
 Easy, natural path for customers to shop your work on IG.